Dubai Salik Gates: Total Number, Locations & 2026 Update

 5. PaPass-Through Gate:

-• As you drive through any of the Salik gates, the system will automatically detect your vehicle and deduct AED 4 from your Salik account.
+• When you pass through any of the Salik gates, it will automatically recognize your car and the system will deduct AED 4 in your Salik account.

 How to Check Your Salik Balance